Amarisoft

 NOTE : In this example diagram, the GTPU is shown to be connected to tun 0, but the connection can be made to other tun during PDN/PDU establishement process.

-NOTE : In this example diagram, DNS is specified to 8.8.8.8 (Google DNS), but this can be changed as well in pdn_list: of of mme configuration.
+NOTE : In this example diagram, DNS is specified to 8.8.8.8 (Google DNS), but this can be changed as well in pdn_list: of mme configuration.

 NOTE : TCP/UDP port number is not shown here because it is automatically set (set differently depending on situation) when those sockets are created.